 A huge thank you to everybody that got involved with our VE Day celebrations from the comfort of their own homes.

 Our Piece For Peace project proved to be a huge success and captured the imagination of Solihull.
-We received a huge number of fantastic submissions which you can see in our gallery below.
-They will be put together to form a large memorial later in the year which will be showcased in Solihull town centre.
+We received a huge number of fantastic submissions which were put together to form a large memorial.

 Thank you to: Sally Chadwick, Isla Chadwick, Katharine Smith, Amelia Harris, Isabelle Harris, Susan Smith, Toby Winters, Laura Adkins, Olivia Hills, Angela Paget, Emma Wise, Jenny Fisher, Emma Eames, Helen Biddle, Jackie Davies, Holly Giddings, Henry Jackson-Baker, Maz, Logan Everson, Kirstie Ewer, Debby Mason, Poppy, Alyssa, Sarah Welsh, Charlie Beastall, Valerie Beck, Stewart Beck, Jessica Beck, Kate, Megan Hobbins, Sarah Miller, Rebecca Harper, Lottie Darby, Thomas Darby, Angela Harper, Emma Harper, Rebecca Harper, Alivia Satchwell-Hounsell, Joseph Westall, Megan Westall, Sue Smith, Imogen Smith, Georgie (from Bentley Heath School), Grayson Poyner, Rachel Davies, Hannah Chittick, Fraser Chittick, Lilymai ONeill, Niamh Woodall, the students from Sharmans Cross Junior School (Vincent, Thomas, Sadie, Amy, Amy H, Darcy, George, Lydia, Macey, Yuvi, AJ, Rosie, Sharad and Manraj), Emily Sheard, Oscar Wood, Lola Wood, Freddie Wood, Karen McKim, Angela Hawkes, Leah Tipping, Josh Tipping, Eva Coles, George Church and St Alphege Junior School.